sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 We will provision a vote application into OpenShift.
 But, from what yaml code?
 Before we do anything, we need to take a look at your application manifests (yaml code) in our lab's git server (Gitea).

-> **Note:** Note that whenever you are working in the OpenShift Console, it is always very important to select the correct OpenShift project in the top left of the Console.
+> **Note:** whenever you are working in the OpenShift Console, it is always very important to select the correct OpenShift project in the top left of the Console.
 > For example:
 > <img src="./images/project-gitops-user1.png" alt="Project selection example" width="150">